cayruachaves/Basic-Webscraping-Tutorial/README.md

-# Introduction to Web Scraping
+# Introduction to Web Scraping With Python

 Short course taught at CEMFI's Undergraduate Summer Internship (2021)